radish-es/opensourcelaw/content/courses/Property/modules/anticolonialism_framework.md

 {{% callout info %}}

-### Three influences of colonialism in law to watch out for
+### Three Themes of Colonialism in Law

 There are many ways that we might try to decipher the causal connections between colonialism and law.
-Below are three recurring influences or themes that often stand out quite clearly in the move from land to property, once we take the opportunity to identify and acknowledge them.
+Below are three recurring themes that often stand out quite clearly in the move from land to property, once we take the opportunity to identify and acknowledge them.
 Keep these in mind as you complete the exercise that follows and as you begin to read the cases in Unit 2.

 - ***Ahistoricism***.
 Jurists often demonstrate a distinctive lack of concern for the history of land and of the legal rules, principles and doctrines applied to land.
 The common law's tendency to transform "land" into "property" can have the direct effect of dissociating the land from its history and drawing attention away from historical claims and relationships.[^tuck2014a] When we cover over the history behind a legal concept like "possession" or "title", it is much easier to cast that concept as natural and legitimate and fail to ask who experiences their benefits and harms.